gintonicweb/users/README.md

 ## Warning

-Do not use, work in progress
+This package is not maintained

 # Users plugin for CakePHP